 All campers shall bring a water bottle.
 Staff will refill water bottles as required.

 Campers will only consume food that they have brought.
 There will be no sharing of food or drinks allowed.
-Fridays will continue to be pizza day.
-Staff shall serve pizza using sanitized serving utensils on to disposal plates.
+On pizza days, staff shall serve pizza using sanitized serving utensils on to disposal plates.

 Campers will need to bring the following items daily, in a single back pack: